acheketa/SeqAlign/README.md

     * Usage: ``tripleSeqAlign.py [-h] [-i INPUT] [-o OUTPUT] [-p INDEL]``
         * If no input file is specified (via `-i`), the program reads from standard input
         * If no output file is specified (via `-o`), the program writes to standard output
-        * If no indel rate is specified, a default value of 0.1 is used
+        * If no indel rate is specified, a default value of 0.1 is used (which corresponds to a gap penalty of -1)
     * Run ``./tripleSeqAlign.py -h`` or ``./tripleSeqAlign.py --help`` for usage help

 * **[multiSeqAlign](multiSeqAlign.py): Perform multiple sequence alignment**